 Start at the little parking area on Alpine Road.
 The dirt pullout often fills up, but there’s usually parking a little down the street.

 The Toyon Trail climbs gently but constantly through typical Peninsula tanoak and bay woodland with a dense understory.
 The trail is cut into the side of a hill, and through the woods are brief glimpses of the high green ridge to your right.
-There’s almost no visible development (in part because Windy Hill OSP is directly across the canyon), and although Alpine Road runs in the bottom of the valley, there’s usually no traffic noise.
+There’s almost no visible development, partly because Windy Hill OSP is directly across the canyon, and although Alpine Road runs in the bottom of the valley, there’s usually no traffic noise.
 In the summer, fog often cascades down the slope, providing a beautiful and dramatic backdrop for the hike.

-Following the second intersection, the trail gets a little steeper before descending to an intersection with the Lake Trail.
+After the second intersection, the trail gets a little steeper, then descends into a ravine, where it ends at the Lake Trail.
 Climb the Lake Trail, past a little pond, to the Old Spanish Trail.

-After a short climb, the Old Spanish Trail has a continuous, gentle descent all the way back to the trailhead, making the return trip easy.
-At its highest point, a short spur trail leads to a bench with a view over the Bay Area (increasingly obscured by trees), a nice place to stop for lunch.
+After a short climb, the Old Spanish Trail descends continuously all the way back to the trailhead, making the return trip easy.
+Near the beginning, just after the trail starts descending, there’s a bench next to the trail with a nice view.
+Further along, a huge oak stands next to a trail intersection.
 The woods are more open along this trail and for a stretch the trail breaks out into open meadow; at one point there’s a nice view along the Peninsula to San Francisco.

-The trail crosses a dirt road and descends to Alpine Road under a canopy of stately trees.
+The trail crosses a dirt road, then descends to Alpine Road under a canopy of stately trees.